blab/veme-2022/README.md

 ## Scope

-This workshop focuses on specific file formats, command line instructions required to analyze a specific pathogen, and instructions to visualize and interpret that pathogen's phylogeny in Auspice as a way of exposing the learners to the details of Nextstrain's genomic epidemiology tools.
+This workshop focuses on the following topics to introduce the details of Nextstrain's genomic epidemiology tools:

+ - specific file formats
+ - command line instructions required to analyze a specific pathogen
+ - instructions to visualize and interpret that pathogen's phylogeny in Auspice

+This workshop does not include discussions about:

+ - installation of tools
+ - data curation
+ - workflow design

-This workshop does not include discussions about installation of tools, data curation, or workflow design; these topics are critical but outside the scope of a short workshop on genomic epidemiology.
+These topics are critical but outside the scope of a short workshop on genomic epidemiology.

 ## Learning objectives

 By the end of this workshop, attendees will know how to:

   - identify the necessary input files to perform a genomic epidemiology analysis with Nextstrain
-  - run commands in Nextstrain’s bioinformatics toolkit including Augur, Nextalign, and Nextclade to convert input genomes and metadata into an annotated phylogenetic time tree that can be visualized locally or online
+  - run commands in Nextstrain’s bioinformatics toolkit including Augur and Nextalign to convert input genomes and metadata into an annotated phylogenetic time tree that can be visualized locally or online
   - inspect and understand the contents of Nextstrain toolkit command outputs
   - visualize and interpret a phylogenetic tree produced by Nextstrain’s bioinformatics toolkit using Auspice or [auspice.us](http://auspice.us)